-Pupil Personnel Services School Counseling programs design is informed by theory, research and principles of pupil learning theory to prepare candidates to implement a comprehensive data-informed student support system at all levels of public schools.
+Pupil Personnel Services School Counseling program design is informed by theory, research and principles of pupil learning theory to prepare candidates to implement a comprehensive data-informed student support system at all levels of public schools.
+The program offers candidates a program that is consistent with the Common Principles, Values and Goals of Pupil Personnel Service Programs.
 Programs will support candidate development by providing each candidate multiple opportunities to addresses the depth and breadth areas of school counseling focus including equity, access, diversity, advocacy, social justice, and global citizenship, development of academic, college and career, and social emotional domains within a comprehensive school counseling program.
 Programs are required to evaluate professional dispositions throughout a candidate's tenure including at the program entry, prior to field experience, and program completion.

 The program objectives (1) reflect current knowledge and projected needs concerning counseling practice in a multicultural and pluralistic society, (2) reflect input from all persons involved in the conduct of the program, including counselor education program faculty, current and former candidates, and personnel in cooperating agencies; (3) address candidate learning, and (4) are written so they can be evaluated.
-The program includes a coherent, developmental, integrated, and interrelated set of theoretical and practical learning experiences that are designed to engage candidates in developing knowledge, skills, and dispositions to advance the academic, social/emotional, and career/transitional learning of students in the Pre-K-12 school systems.
+The program includes a coherent, developmental, integrated, and interrelated set of theoretical and practical learning experiences that are designed to engage candidates in developing knowledge, skills, and dispositions to advance the academic, social/emotional, and career/transitional learning of students in the Pre-K-12 school system.

 Programs will establish one or more partnerships that contribute substantially to the design, implementation, quality and effectiveness of the program.
+Partners, such as advisory committees, districts that facilitate field experiences, higher education institutions, community organizations, and other stakeholder groups establish productive working relationships, coordinate joint efforts, and communicate at least twice each year.
 Program design embeds ethical practices, district policies, and state and local laws within coursework and field experiences.
 The program is to be delivered by qualified faculty, and include coursework and supervised field experiences that are designed to engage candidates in learning activities that require the ability to apply developmentally appropriate prevention and intervention practices necessary for the preparation of highly competent school counselors.